kevindoran/micronet/docs/task_list.md

 4. Found out if labels should be loaded as scalars or as one-hot vectors.

 5. Finish implementing a count of trainable parameter bytes in test/common.py.

+6. Make sure that the input image normalization is identical between training and test data; they should be normalized by the same mean and standard deviation.